NFL Mock Draft 2020: Joe Burrow the obvious top pick while Tua Tagovailoa trends downward

 26).
 MIAMI DOLPHINS: PATRICK QUEEN, LB

 Miami got its stud offensive tackle and franchise quarterback earlier in the first round.
-This time, they switch to the other side of the ball and take LSU linebackers Patrick Queen.
+This time, they switch to the other side of the ball and take LSU linebacker Patrick Queen.
 He's the latest in a long line of LSU linebackers, following Devin White and Deion Jones.

 How many SEC players get drafted in Round 1?
 Over 15.5 (-200) Under (+110)